-Mary Inman is a partner in Constantine Cannon’s London Office.
+Mary Inman is a partner from Constantine Cannon’s San Francisco office who is on assignment to the London Office.
 After 20+ years representing whistleblowers in the U.S., she moved to London in July 2017 to launch the firm’s international whistleblower practice.
 She specializes in representing whistleblowers from the U.K., E.U. and worldwide under the American whistleblower reward programs.

 Ms. Inman is a recognized expert and frequent author and speaker on areas related to the international application of the American whistleblower laws, financial frauds, health care reimbursement and government procurement.
 She has particular expertise in addressing Medicare Advantage risk adjustment fraud and is one of the lead attorneys in a prominent whistleblower case against UnitedHealth Group involving allegations the Medicare Advantage Organization submitted false claims for payment to the Medicare Program based on artificially inflated member risk scores.
 She also has extensive experience addressing fraud in government infrastructure projects, and representing city and state governments in prosecuting civil fraud actions.

 Ms. Inman joined Constantine Cannon in June 2015.
 Previously, she was a partner at Phillips & Cohen, LLP.
 Her clients have successfully helped the United States and various states and municipalities recover hundreds of millions of dollars, including cases where: